IBM/ibm-satellite-storage/README.md

    ibmcloud sat storage assignment create --name <assignment-name> --group <cluster-group> --configuration <config-name>
    ```

-1. Develop test cases for verification testing.
-The testcase should include the following:
+1. Develop test-cases for verification testing.
+The test-case should include the following:
    * Steps to set up the environment or deploy any prerequisites.
    * Test to verify the functionality of the Storage driver.